Pension Age Disability Payment - VOCAL Skip to main content

 • You live in Scotland

-• You have had care needs during the day or night for 6 months or more because of a disability or health condition
+• You have had care needs during the day or night for at least 6 months, because of a disability or health condition

 You can still apply if you:

-• Have not had care needs for 6 months or more (your award will begin 6 months from when your care needs started, if your application is successful)
+• Have not yet had care needs for 6 months (your award will begin 6 months from when your care needs started, if your application is successful)

 • Are waiting for, or do not have, a diagnosis